gdamdam/iagitup/README.md

 </p>

-**Archive GitHub repositories to the [Internet Archive](https://archive.org).**
+**Archive git repositories to the [Internet Archive](https://archive.org).**

-`iagitup` clones a GitHub repository, creates a portable [git bundle](https://git-scm.com/docs/git-bundle), and uploads it to the Internet Archive with rich metadata.
-If the repository has a wiki, that is bundled and uploaded too.
+`iagitup` clones a git repository from GitHub, GitLab, Bitbucket, Codeberg, or any HTTPS git URL, creates a portable [git bundle](https://git-scm.com/docs/git-bundle), and uploads it to the Internet Archive with rich metadata.
+GitHub repos get full API metadata; all other platforms extract metadata from the local git history.
+If the repository has a wiki (GitHub only), that is bundled and uploaded too.
 A companion command, `archive-watchlist`, continuously archives the most-starred repositories on GitHub.

 ---

 ## Features

+- **Multi-platform support** -- GitHub, GitLab, Bitbucket, Codeberg, self-hosted Gitea/Forgejo, and any HTTPS git URL.
 - **Full-fidelity snapshots** -- every branch, tag, and ref is preserved in a single git bundle.
 - **Git LFS support** -- LFS-enabled repos are detected automatically; large file objects are fetched and archived alongside the bundle.
-- **Wiki archiving** -- wiki repositories are detected and bundled automatically.
+- **Wiki archiving** -- wiki repositories are detected and bundled automatically (GitHub only).
 - **Rich IA metadata** -- description, README, topics, language, stars, and more are attached to each item.
+GitHub repos get full API metadata; other platforms extract metadata from git history.
 - **Duplicate prevention** -- two layers (local state cache + IA item check) ensure the same snapshot is never uploaded twice.
 - **Bulk archiving** -- `archive-watchlist` fetches and archives the top-N most-starred GitHub repos on a schedule.
 - **Parallel workers** -- configurable concurrency for bulk runs.